skarllot/Expressions/README.md

 We chose to rename these interfaces and classes to use the "Strategy" suffix (`IQueryStrategy`, `IEntityQueryStrategy`, etc.) to better reflect their purpose.
 This new naming convention aligns with design patterns like the Strategy Pattern, which emphasizes encapsulating algorithms and making them interchangeable.

 It's important to note that the `IEntityQueryStrategy` interface now extends the `IQueryStrategy` interface.
 This hierarchy reflects the relationship between entity-specific query strategies and general query strategies.
 You can use this inheritance structure to create custom query strategies that build upon the foundation provided by `IQueryStrategy`.

+### Key Changes in 2.2
+In the version 2.2, extension methods for `IDbSession` and `IDbQuery` were added to respective interface contract.
+And `IEntityQueryStrategy` interface no longer extends the `IQueryStrategy` interface.

 ## Contributing